 1. Overall Description:

-Based on the following WID objective of R19 Mob enhancement, RAN2 discussed the aspect of inter-CU LTM with key-change and views the following options as directions (not mutually exclusive) for handling the key change as part of inter-CU LTM cell switch.
-For reference Rel-18 intra-CU LTM cell switch procedure is specified in TS 38.300 clause 9.2.3.5.1.
+Based on the following WID objective of R19 Mob enhancement, RAN2 discussed the aspect of inter-CU LTM with security key change and views the following options as possible directions (not mutually exclusive or comprehensive) for handling the key change as part of inter-CU LTM cell switch.As for reference, Rel-18 intra-CU LTM cell switch procedure at stage-2 level is specified in TS 38.300 clause 9.2.3.5.